mk-fg/git-nerps/README.rst

 in the local copy (i.e. on fs) at all - only set git attributes for future git commits.

-TODO: taints for parts of a file(s).

-TODO: change key used for tainted file(s).

-TODO: command to find all encrypted files and auto-setup attrs

 Wipe accidentally-comitted secret from git repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^